hopesgit/rails_engine_solo/README.md

 * Database creation

-Simply run `rails db:create` in your terminal/command line!
+Simply run `rails db:setup` in your terminal/command line!
-Once your database has been created, run `rails db:{migrate,seed}` and let rails do the rest!

 * How to run the test suite